Oxylibrium/Clarity-Community/CHAPTER3-COMMIT CONVENTIONS.md

 ### Breaking changes

-All breaking changes should be mentioned in footer starting with the words `BREAKING CHANGE:`, with a description of the change, justification and migration notes.
+All breaking changes should be mentioned in the footer starting with the words `BREAKING CHANGE:`, with a description of the change, justification and migration notes.

 ### Referencing issues